Deziel0495/PTTPoliceRadio/README.md

 #### **Z - Hold gun holster.**
 #### **6 - Unholster pistol.**
 #### **1 - Holster pistol.**
+_When INPUT_SELECT_WEAPON_HANDGUN (6) is pressed the player will equip a pistol, removing it from their holster.
+When INPUT_SELECT_WEAPON_UNARMED (1) is pressed the player will return to being unarmed with the pistol back in its holster. **Using the weapon wheel has no effect.**_
 ## Extras
 Included are the 2 mic click sound effects I use on Teamspeak.
 <br>